Michelle-NYX/DreamNet/README.md

 ![Result](Picture1.jpg):

+# Dataset
+The Mapillary Vistas dataset [3] contains 20,000 high-resolution street-level images on multiple locations around the world.
+37 object categories are labeled with pixel-wise instance-level annotations.
+We included the file names we used in every split.
+Download mapillary dataset at https://research.mapillary.com

 # Getting Started
 * [demo.ipynb](/demo.ipynb) Is the easiest way to start.
 It shows an example of using a model pre-trained on MS COCO to segment objects in your own images.